ACT: Agentic Classification Tree: Additional Implementation Details of the ACT Algorithm

 \subsection{Illustrative Example: Prompt Refinement via Semantic Feedback}

-We describe the iterative prompt refinement procedure used in ACT, using an illustrative case from the \texttt{DIAGNO3} medical diagnosis task.
+We describe the iterative prompt refinement procedure used in ACT, using an illustrative case from the \texttt{DIAGNO} medical diagnosis task.
 At each decision node, the objective is to construct a binary natural-language question that separates the data into semantically meaningful groups, thereby reducing weighted Gini impurity.

-At each iteration \(k\), the following steps are performed: \begin{enumerate}[leftmargin=*] \item The current prompt \(p^{(k)}\) is evaluated over the training set.
-For each input \(x_i\), the LLM outputs a binary decision (\texttt{yes}/\texttt{no}). \item The data is partitioned into two subsets: those routed to the \texttt{yes} branch (denoted \textbf{sdL}) and those routed to the \texttt{no} branch (denoted \textbf{sdG}). \item For each subset, the correctly classified and misclassified examples are separated.
+At each iteration \(k\), the following steps are performed: \begin{enumerate} \item The current prompt \(p^{(k)}\) is evaluated over the training set.
+For each input \(x_i\), the LLM outputs a binary decision (\texttt{yes}/\texttt{no}). \item The data is partitioned into two subsets: those routed to the \texttt{yes} branch (denoted \textbf{$sd_L$}) and those routed to the \texttt{no} branch (denoted \textbf{$sd_G$}). \item For each subset, the correctly classified and misclassified examples are separated.
 These are then passed to the LLM, which is prompted to identify semantic features that distinguish the two groups. \item Based on this contrastive analysis, the LLM generates feedback indicating which aspects of the current prompt are ambiguous or insufficient.
 This feedback is then used to revise the question, yielding a new candidate \(p^{(k+1)}\). \end{enumerate}

-This iterative refinement continues until a stopping criterion is met (e.g., convergence or maximum number of updates).
+This iterative refinement continues until a stopping criterion is met (e.g., maximum number of updates).
 In practice, we observe that prompts evolve from generic task-agnostic formulations to more specific, domain-relevant queries.
-For instance, an initial prompt such as \textit{``Does this example belong to the positive class?''} may be refined into a targeted question like \textit{``Does the example mention coughing up blood or high fever?''}, better aligned with the semantic distinctions in the data.
+For instance, an initial prompt such as \textit{``Does this example belong to the positive class?''} may be refined into a targeted question like \textit{``Does the example mention coughing up blood or fever?''}, better aligned with the semantic distinctions in the data.

 \paragraph{Iteration 0 — Initial Generic Prompt}

 \textbf{Prompt \( p^{(0)} \):} \texttt{Based on the provided context, does this example belong to the positive class? (yes/no)}

 \textbf{Gini impurity:} 0.495